Bedford railway station: History

 The extension to St Pancras opened in 1868.
 The connection to Hitchin ceased public services during 1961, but the line north of Bedford to Wigston Junction is still officially referred to as the Leicester to Hitchin line.
-At this time the station was substantially altered, with the replacement of a level crossing by the Queen's Park overbridge.
-In 1890 fast lines were added to the west to allow expresses to bypass the station.
+At this time, the station was substantially altered, with the replacement of a level crossing by the Queen's Park overbridge.
+In 1890, fast lines were added to the west to allow expresses to bypass the station.

 Serious damage occurred during World War II when a bomb destroyed the booking hall's glass ceiling.
 The current station was built to replace it and was opened by Sir Peter Parker (chairman of BR) on 9 October 1978.
-The £1 million station, which was re-sited about 110 yd north of the original 1857 station, had a large square concourse housing a ticket office, travel centre and Travellers Fare buffet.
+The £1 million station, which was resited about 110 yd north of the original 1857 station, had a large square concourse housing a ticket office, travel centre and Travellers Fare buffet.
 The station car park was enlarged to cater for 450 cars plus 52 short-wait spaces in the forecourt which had separate areas for cars and taxis to set down and pick up passengers.
 A covered walkway linked the station with bus stops in Ashburnham Road.
 As part of the modernisation work, the slow lines were realigned to the west next to the 1890 fast lines to pass between two new platforms.

-Although the intention was for what remained of the old awnings to be transferred to the Midland Railway at Butterley in Derbyshire it proved impossible to save them.
+Although the intention was for what remained of the old awnings to be transferred to the Midland Railway at Butterley in Derbyshire, it proved impossible to save them.
 Nothing remains of the original station buildings.

 Services over the Marston Vale line to/from Bletchley were transferred here from the old LNWR St Johns station in May 1984.
 A new connection, which runs along the formation formerly used by the abandoned line to Hitchin (closed to passenger traffic from 1 January 1962 and completely three years later), was laid from the Marston Vale branch up to the main line to permit this.
-The original St Johns station closed on 14 May 1984 with a replacement halt on the new chord opening the same day.
+The original St Johns station closed on 14 May 1984, with a replacement halt on the new chord opening the same day.
 Bletchley trains henceforth used a bay platform (numbered 1A) on the eastern side of the station.